ICU-JeremyLim/HISPhonCog2026Paper141/README.md

 If you use this dataset, please cite the accompanying paper:

-> *Acoustic Cues and Cross-Linguistic Perception of Checked Tones in Southern Min.* HISPhonCog 2026, Paper 141.
+> *Lim, J. (2026).
+Acoustic cues and cross-linguistic perception of checked tones in Southern Min.
+HISPhonCog 2026, Paper 141.
 ---

 ## License